-1968 and amended in 1988, prohibits discrimination in housing on the basis of race, color, national origin, religion, gender/sex, familial status, and disability.
-The Fair Housing Act- Amended (FHAA) covers most types of housina including rental housing, home sales, mortgage and home improvement lending, and land use and zonina.
-Excluded from the FHAA are owner-occupied buildings with no more than four units. single-family housing units sold or rented without the use of a real estate agent or broker, housina operated by organizations and private clubs that limit occupancy to members, and housing for older persons.
+The AI reviewed housing discrimination as evidenced by complaint filings, investigations of violations, and residents' self-reported experience with discrimination.
+The Federal Fair Housing Act, passed in 1968 and amended in 1988, prohibits discrimination in housing on the basis of race, color, national origin, religion, gender/sex, familial status, and disability.
+The Fair Housing Act-Amended (FHAA) covers most types of housing including rental housing, home sales, mortgage and home improvement lending, and land use and zoning.
+Excluded from the FHAA are owner-occupied buildings with no more than four units, single-family housing units sold or rented without the use of a real estate agent or broker, housing operated by organizations and private clubs that limit occupancy to members, and housing for older persons.
 HUD has the primary authority for enforcing the FHAA.
 HUD investigates the complaints it receives and determines if there is a "reasonable cause" to believe that discrimination occurred.
 If reasonable cause is established, HUD brings the complaint before an Administrative Law Judge.
 Parties to the action can also elect to have the trial held in a federal court (in which case the Department of Justice brings the claim on behalf of the plaintiff).

 The State of California has a substantially equivalent law prohibiting discrimination in housing.
 The Fair Employment & Housing Act (FEHA) is the primary state law prohibiting discrimination in the sale, rental, lease negotiation, or financing of housing based on a person's race, religion, national origin, color, sex, marital status, ancestry, family status, disability, sexual orientation, and source of income.
 The State's law exceeds the protections in the FHAA by including protected classes of marital status, sexual orientation, and source of income.
 In addition, the law defines physical and mental disability as a condition that limits a major life activity; this definition of disability is broader than the federal definition, which requires a "substantial limitation."
 The FEHA also incorporates the protections of the Unruh Act which includes medical condition as a protected category.

-The primary local fair housing organization serving residents of Carpinteria is the Santa Barbara Rental Housing Mediation Program (RHMP4), which provides information on fair housing laws and tenant-landlord mediation services.
+The City does not have in-house capacity to provide fair housing enforcement and outreach.
+Instead, the City contracts with the Santa Barbara Rental Housing Mediation Program (RHMP4) to provide information on fair housing laws and tenant-landlord mediation services.
 The City of Carpinteria website5 also provides information to residents regarding fair housing services and related complaint response procedures.

 The RHMP resolves disputes offering mediation as an alternative to the formal judicial system between landlords, tenants, roommates and neighbors.
 The primary purpose of the program is to provide these services for the resolution of rental housing disputes.
 Mediations are conducted in English and Spanish by staff and two mediators.
 The City of Carpinteria has supported this group by contributing funding.
-The Legal Aid Foundation of Santa Barbara County6 provides free legal assistance in critical civil matters to Santa Barbara County residents living at or below the poverty level, those facing language or disability barriers, seniors and others living on fixed incomes such as Social Security, and victims of domestic violence and elder abuse.